oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![Path Information page](./images/03-03-path-info.png " ")

-4. On the Source Options page, for Source Host, paste the **ogg-east-public_ip** value from the Reservation Information.
+4. On the Source Options page, for Source Host, paste the **ogg-west-public_ip** value from the Reservation Information.

 5. For Port Number, enter **9014**.

-6. For Trail Name, enter **de**.
+6. For Trail Name, enter **dw**.

 7. For For Alias, enter **oggnet_alias**.